auth0/docs/articles/tutorials/data-scenarios/index.md

 #Auth0 User Data Storage

 Auth0 provides multiple locations for storing different types of data associated with authenticating an app’s users.
-The purpose of this document is to demonstrate the best practices in using these storage mechanisms efficiently and securely and to give you a look at an end-to-end experience through an application connected to both auth0 and an external database.
+The purpose of this document is to demonstrate the best practices in using these storage mechanisms efficiently and securely.
+It is also to give you a look at an end-to-end experience of an application using auth0 and an external database.
 We created an example application to illustrate the important distinctions a developer must make when storing their user data with Auth0.
 For this example case, we started with a basic mobile app for iOS (coded in Swift) from the Auth0 seed project for an [iOS mobile app](/quickstart/native/ios-swift).
 As a backend for the app, we used the Auth0 seed project for a simple [Node.js API](/quickstart/backend/nodejs).
 As we discuss the different types of data and the best places to store them, we will continue to use this application as the example case.
 See the mobile/backend [architecture scenario](/architecture-scenarios/application/mobile-api) from our documentation to give you a visual of how the application is structured.

 ##Where do I put my authentication data?